Samal, Davao del Norte: Demographics

-Cebuano is the medium of language of the people of Samal Island, followed by Isama, Boholano and Tausug.
+Cebuano is the common language spoken of the people of Samal Island, followed by Isama, and Tausug.

 Economy

 Agriculture

-The city's economy depends greatly in its agricultural production.
-Copra, mango, corn, vegetables, citrus and fish are the major products of the island.
-Livestock production is also a major product with Davao City as the primary market.
+The city's economy depends greatly on its agricultural production.
+Copra, mango, corn, vegetables, citrus, and fish are the major products of the island.
+Livestock production is also a major product with Davao City in the mainland Mindanao as the primary market.
 In addition, rice is also produced in the barangays of Libuak in Babak District and Aumbay in Peñaplata District.

 Tourism

 The city is the largest resort city in the country.
 It has good beaches and houses many beach resorts.
-It has also numerous marine reefs and tranquil waters that lure the tourists to visit them, especially in Talikud Island.
+It has also numerous marine reefs and tranquil waters that lure tourists to visit them, especially on Talikud Island.
 There are 34 registered resorts with a combined capacity of 1,000 rooms in the city.
-The most popular of these is the Pearl Farm Beach Resort, owned by Ms. Universe 1973 winner Margarita Moran.
 Because of these, the Department of Tourism named it one of the best visiting islands in Mindanao and currently one of the fastest growing tourist destinations in the country.
 Thus, tourism is the main source of income in the city.
 Biggest taxes are imposed to tourism and resort industry.

 There are three main festivals held annually in the city, namely: